Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: arbitrary entangled states

-States with the latter form have an advantage in its sensitivity for optical interferometry over a coherent state and can achieve the Heisenberg limit of $1/N$ in accuracy of phase measurement.
+The state with the latter form has an advantage in its sensitivity for optical interferometry over a coherent state and can achieve the Heisenberg limit of $1/N$ in an accuracy of phase measurement.

-In order to generate NOON states of two NVEs, the NVEs collective modes are initially prepared in vacuum states and we apply a Rabi pulse resonant with the control qubit.
-When the time is chosen as $\Omega_s t=\pi/2$ , the qubit is prepared in the state $|e\rangle$.
-Secondly, we turn off the Rabi pulse, and then a controllable "shift" pulse should be applied through the nonlinear element. $\Omega$ and $\Delta_d$ are chosen to satisfy $\omega_{z}(t)=\omega_{b1}$.
-The resonant interaction of NVEs 1 and qubit is fast.
-Meanwhile, the detuning between the qubit and the NVEs 2 is large, so we can consider the NVEs 2 has no affect during the interaction in this step.
-After an interaction time $t_{1}$, the system evolves into the state
+In order to generate NOON state of two NVEs, the NVEs collective modes are initially prepared in vacuum states, and then we apply a Rabi pulse resonant with the control qubit.
+When the time is chosen as $\Omega_s t=\pi$, the qubit is prepared in the state $|e\rangle$.
+Secondly, after the Rabi pulse has been turned off, a controllable shift pulse should be applied via the nonlinear element.
+In this action, $\Omega$ and $\Delta_d$ are chosen to satisfy $\omega_{z}(t)=\omega_{b1}$.
+The resonant interaction between NVEs 1 and transmon qubit is fast.
+Meanwhile, the detuning between the qubit and the NVEs 2 is large ( $G_{2}=0$), so we can consider the NVEs 2 has no effect during the interaction in this step.